iMicknl/cordova-plugin-openalpr/README.md

 ## Installation

-_The plugin isn't publised on NPM or the Cordova Plugin Library yet, so only manual installs are possible._
+_The plugin isn't published on NPM or the Cordova Plugin Library yet, so only manual installs are possible._

 `cordova plugin add https://github.com/iMicknl/cordova-plugin-openalpr.git`